Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Conclusion

-There are a some important areas for future work: Summarizing the fit of complicated nonparametric models like BART is difficult.
+Summarizing the fit of complicated nonparametric models like BART is also an important area for future work.
 Other authors -- beginning with CGM -- have proposed variable selection procedures for BART that could be applied in log-linear BART directly \citep{Bleich2014-lg}.
 Additionally, \cite{Linero} recently introduced a modification of CGM's tree prior that is more suitable for high-dimensional settings and provides a measure of variable importance.
-This prior is immediately applicable to log-linear BART models.
-However, detecting and summarizing interesting features like interactions and nonlinearities from a BART fit remains an open problem.
+This prior is immediately applicable to log-linear BART models, as is the interaction-detection variant of \cite{Du2018-jt}.
+Generic tools for providing interpretable summaries of complex nonparametric regression functions would be particularly useful.